Spirit and Truth Articles

 Prayer:

 Lord, I come before You acknowledging the importance of restoration in my relationships.
 I am grateful for the reconciliation You have provided through Jesus Christ and the example You set for us.
-Help me to apply this principle in my own life by mending any strained or broken relationships.
-Grant me the humility and courage to seek forgiveness and offer it where it is needed.
-Guide me in open and honest communication, and help me to approach these conversations with a heart of grace and understanding.
+Please help me to apply this principle in my own life by mending any strained or broken relationships.
+Please grant me the humility and courage to seek forgiveness and offer it where it is needed.
+Please guide me in open and honest communication, and help me approach these conversations with grace and understanding.
 Empower me to practice kindness and empathy in all my interactions.
 May Your Spirit lead me in the process of restoration and healing, and may I reflect Your love and compassion to those around me.
-Thank You for Your guidance and for the opportunity to restore relationships in a way that honors You.
+Thank You for Your guidance and the opportunity to restore relationships in a way that honors You.
 Amen.

 Verses to Meditate On: